-At the end of 2023 the Board approved our new fundraising strategy, which aims to increase and diversify our income to reduce the need to hold investments.
-This includes building awareness of Independent Age to help us grow individual giving and legacy income, increasing our events income and building a high-net-worth fundraising programme, while continuing to invest in generating increased income from corporate partnerships and trusts and foundations.
+Our total income in 2023 was £7.6 million, of which £5.3 million was investment income.
+At the end of 2023 the Board approved our fundraising strategy, which aims to increase and diversify our income to reduce our need to hold investments to generate our income.
+This includes building awareness of Independent Age to help us grow individual giving and legacy income, increasing our events income and building a high-net-worth fundraising programme; at the same time we will continue to invest in generating increased income from corporate partnerships and trusts and foundations.